 Adjusted operating profit totaled 374.3 million euros ($500 million), exceeding a target of about 370 million euros, the Munich-based company said today in a statement.
 Sales rose 15 percent to 3.38 billion euros, matching analysts’ estimates.

 MTU has benefited from rising production of Airbus SAS’s single-aisle A320 airliners, through its involvement in the International Aero Engines joint venture, and of Boeing Co.
-(BA)’s 777 model, for which the German company is a supplier in partnership with General Electric Co (GE).
+(BA:US)’s 777 model, for which the German company is a supplier in partnership with General Electric Co (GE:US).
 Military activities also came in above expectations as the German air force supported forces in Afghanistan, MTU said today.

 “We revised all of our forecasts upwards in the course of the year and met all these ambitious targets,” Chief Executive Officer Egon Behle said in a statement.
 “This gratifying result has taken us one big set closer to realizing our goal of 6 billion euros in revenue by 2020.”

 MTU rose as much as 5.1 percent to 72.55 euros, the biggest intraday jump since April 25, and was trading up 3 percent at 12:16 p.m. in Frankfurt.
 The stock has gained 3.4 percent this year, valuing MTU at about 3.7 billion euros.